vmwshop/tutorials/spacy.md

 ## Objectives
 By the end of this tutorial, you will be able to:

-* Understand what spaCy is (and what it isn’t)
-* ADD STUFF HERE
+* Understand spaCy’s approach to natural language processing
+* Pre-process a string of text using spaCy
+* Pull linguistic annotations for future analysis
+* Use spaCy’s built-in features to visualize dependencies and entities

 ## What You Need
 * Computer with a web browser and internet connection
-* Experience working from the command line
+* Basic experience working from the command line
 * Experience with Python is not necessary for this tutorial, but basic working knowledge is recommended